JesU2504/quantum-arch-search/README.md

 - Circuits are stored as JSON using helper functions in `src/qas_gym/utils.py` (`save_circuit`/`load_circuit`).
 - For reproducibility, we recommend setting RNG seeds (numpy, SB3, Cirq) before running long experiments.

-If you want, I can add a GitHub Actions workflow to run the smoke test on pushes/PRs and a small CONTRIBUTING.md describing how to reproduce experiments.